hacpai/show-me-the-code/Python/README.md

 **第 0071 题：**Rewrite `time_to_int` (Problem 0068 ) as a method.

 **第 0072 题：**Write an init method for the Point class that takes x and y as optional parameters and assigns them to the corresponding attributes.

+**第 0073 题：**Write a str method for the Point class.
+Create a Point object and print it.

+Write an add method for the Point class.